garrandall/popular-music-data/tracks/when-i-grow-up-nf.md

 But I'm okay with it, I admit the lyrics are weak
 I've been workin' on 'em, I'll be good eventually
-I understand you gotta crawl before you get to your feet But I been running for a while, they ain't ready for me, ahh I know this prolly isn't really realistic
+I understand you gotta crawl before you get to your feet But I been running for a while, they ain't ready for me, ah I know this prolly isn't really realistic
 And honestly, I might not ever make a difference
 But that don't make a difference, I'ma have to risk it